An Indigenous Woman Recorded Hospital Staff Taunting Her As She Lay Dying

-A jarring video surfaced on Tuesday in which hospital staff in Quebec, Canada can be heard harassing an Indigenous woman on her deathbed.
+A jarring video surfaced on Tuesday in which staff in a Quebec hospital can be heard harassing an Indigenous woman on her deathbed.
 In the video, Joyce Echaquan, a 37-year-old woman of the Atikamekw Nation of Manawan, appears visibly disturbed as hospital staff insult her intelligence and capabilities as a mother.

 Echaquan, a mother of seven, was suffering from stomach pain when she went to the Joliette hospital about 45 miles outside of Montreal on Monday.
 In her vulnerable state, she started live-streaming from her hospital bed to advocate for herself from taunting members of the hospital staff.
 Presumably, she didn’t know she was filming the last moments of her life or capturing the racist verbal abuse she’d be forced to hear in the moments leading up to her death.